malwatt/ngbp/src/app/home/README.md

 ```

 - `home.js` - defines the module.
-- `home.less` - module-specific styles; this file is imported into
+- `home.styl` - module-specific styles; this file is imported into
-  `src/less/main.less` manually by the developer.
+  `src/stylus/main.styl` manually by the developer.
 - `home.spec.js` - module unit tests.
 - `home.tpl.html` - the route template.